duncanbradley/thesis/related_work.md

 Stone et al. (2017) - actually look at impressions of magnitude as a result of different bar chart designs.
 Rather than manipulating the range of axis values, they investigated the addition of stacked bars conveying background information, versus blank space.
 When the background informaton was not highlight, this increased perceptions of the event’s likelihood.
 It’s possible that this occurs because visually representing numerators *and* denominators supports a viewer to take account of the proportion in their reasoning, helping to convey the true magnitude (Stone et al. 2018).
 Okan et al. (2018) - manipulated axis limits to explore perceptions and understandings of risk.
 They find that risk perceptions were increased when axis terminated just above the bars, compared to well above at a denominator value.
 The measures collected regarding interpretations of values’ magnitudes are combined into a measure of risk reduction, to probe risk perception.
 They suggest that magnitude judgements could be informed by axis limits, but do not test this directly.

 The only study which has focused specifically is Sandman et al. (1994).
-They used risk ladders.
+They used risk ladders, where indivudal probabilities are presented on vertical scales encompassing a range of probaility values.
+By change the range of values, the position of data points also changes.
+Participnats view a single risk ladder, which plotted data on asbestos risk.
+Perceived threat (a composite measure made up of perceived likelihood, danger, reported concern and fear) was higher when the same data point appeared at the 75% position on a scale, compared to the 25% position.
+There was mixed evidence for the effects on intentions to spend money mitigating the risk.
+Participants did not rely on the visuals completely, since a substanially higher risk plotted at the same position as the higher instance, still generated higher ratings.
+There is also a confound, in that the range of axis values differed between conditions.

 Using linear vs. log scales, Freeman et al. (2021) did not replicate this, yet as well as the graphical cue, had many additional textual cues to likelihood in the title, label, and in the description as a number and a percentage.
+The use of a broken axis may also have meant less attention was paid to the physical position.

 Deception in data visualisation does not necessarily involve displaying inaccurate data (Yang et al., 2020).
 A simple design choice can prompt users to form an inaccurate view of the data.
 Pandey et al. (2015) investigated four chart formats that have been classed as ‘deceptive’, either because they exaggerate or understate the message conveyed by the data, or because they present the opposite perspective.
 Exaggeration or understatement of patterns can occur through use of a truncated y-axis, use of area encoding for quantity, or an aspect ratio manipulation.
 An opposite perspective can be presented using an inverted *y*-axis.
 Pandey et al.’s investigation explored how these formats affect *message-level representation* of the data.
 This refers to the domain concepts communicated (e.g., greater access to safe drinking water) rather than just the graphical elements (e.g., higher bars).
 Indeed, they suggest that misunderstandings of the data may arise during translation from graphical schemata (Pinker, 1990) to real-world understanding.
 All deceptive techniques investigated in the study led to misunderstandings in participants, with large effect sizes.